rainbowdashlabs/reputation-bot/docs/index.md

 settings for every supported language) which usually are something like "Thanks" or "thx" or something completely different.

-On receiving the thankword the bot will perform several check, which might lead to giving reputation to a identified target.
-If the bot cant identify a target it will question the user which used the thankword to give reputation to a available user.
+On receiving the thankword the bot will perform several check, which might lead to giving reputation to an identified target.
+If the bot cant identify a target it will question the user which used the thankword to give reputation to an available user.

 We decided against a command for giving rep for multiple reasons: